bedhanger/mwe/README.md

 Cloning this repository into an otherwise empty home directory is a good way to start, :-)

-If the target directory is no longer empty, simply clone into another directory and copy over the stuff you like.
+If the target directory is no longer empty, proceed as follows [note that files/directories of the same name already present *will* be overwritten]:

+   $ cd /path/to/target/dir
+   $ git init
+   $ git remote add mwe https://github.com/bedhanger/mwe.git
+   $ git fetch mwe
+   $ git branch mwe-master --track remotes/mwe/master
+   $ git checkout mwe-master

+[If you can spare the master branch in /path/to/target/dir, the commands can be simplified, use origin for the remote, etc.]

 If your PATH settings don't contain ~/bin yet, remember to either arrange for it manually, or simply open another